dmelk/package-udpater/README.md

 ## Installation

+### Standalone

 Simply clone repository and run `npm install`.

+### With docker-compose

+If you have docker and docker-compose you can use `./insall.sh` script to install all dependencies.

 ## How to use